Montbello High School

-Montbello High School was a high school located in Denver, Colorado, United States in the Denver Public Schools system.
-It was located in the Montbello neighborhood on the northeast side of Denver.
+Montbello High School is a high school located in Denver, Colorado, United States in the Denver Public Schools system.
+It is located in the Montbello neighborhood on the northeast side of Denver.
 The school opened in fall 1980, the first graduating class being the class of 1981.
-The school's final class graduated in 2014.
+The school's final class graduated in 2014 before closing.
 In 2020 the Denver Public Schools Board of Education committed to re-opening Montbello High School at its current campus, as well as creating a new feeder middle school.
-Both schools will open in the 2022–2023 school year.
+Both schools reopened in the 2022–2023 school year.
 The Board formalized the next steps for unifying the existing school communities to reimagine them as a large comprehensive Montbello High School.

 Demographics

 Enrolled in the 2009–2010 school year were 1,686 students.
 The student body's racial demographics were: